reddit/bugs/README.md

 complete,Review,Done
 cancel,Cancelled
 ```

+If you're not sure where to get these, just figure out what transitions you would use in the UI when performing a "start", etc in your Jira project, and list those here.

 Place this file as `.transitions` in your home directory for transitions to work with your projects isuse states.